plopezm/jee7-course/README.md

 * Sometimes the name of a entity matchs with some reserved word of the database.
 The solution is to define @Table annotation in the entity.
 * It is possible to use a superclass as @MappedSuperclass to avoid 'id' and 'version' repetition.
 * In User class there must be an attribute called version with @version annotation.
-* UserService must be a @Stateful bean
+* LoginService must be a @Stateful bean
 * When a method is read-only, it is recommended set the transaction as support

 ### Solution